SabhyaAggarwal/boot.dev-Hackathon-Entry/README.md

   - `yt-dlp` for downloading
   - `ffmpeg` for conversion and clipping

-Everything runs on a lightweight Flask server deployed to **Heroku**, so no setup is needed on your device.
+Everything runs on a lightweight Flask server deployed to **Render**, so no setup is needed on your device.

 ---